sailfishos-chum/main/.github/ISSUE_TEMPLATE/suggestion-template.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for SailfishOS:Chum
 title: "[Suggestion] "
-labels: 'feature request'
+labels: 'enhancement'
 assignees: ''

 ---